AliceHeeyeon/The_Newspaper/README.md

 - **Swiper** `import { Swiper, SwiperSlide } from 'swiper/react'`
   - Touch-enabled slider

-> ### :hammer_and_wrench: Project Tools Used

-1. VS Code
-   - Writing and managing code.
-2. Terminal
-   - installing dependencies, starting the development server, running test
-3. Node.js and npm
-   - Node.js is a runtime environment that allows JavaScript code to run outside the browser
-   - npm is used to manage project dependencies and packages.
-4. Git
-   - remote repository hosting
-   - .gitignore file allows Git should ignore when I commit changes
-5. Chrome dev tools
-   - inspect and modify the DOM, debug JavaScript code

 >### :keyboard: Code snippets
 1. useEffect will render initially based on the default location